-This document is Atom's annual Pillar 3 report for the period to 31 March 2020.
-Pillar 3 requirements are predominantly set out under the Capital Requirements Directive & Regulation (CRD IV) and are designed to promote market discipline through the disclosure of key information around capital, risk exposures and risk management.
+This is Atom's annual Pillar 3 report for the period to 31 March 2021.
+Pillar 3 requirements are predominantly set out under the Capital Requirements Directive & Regulation (CRD V) and are designed to promote market discipline through the disclosure of key information around capital, risk exposures and risk management.

-This report should be read in conjunction with the 2020 Atom Bank Annual Report.
-The analysis presented provides detail on aspects of the Atom's risk profile and describes how the Bank assesses, manages and mitigates risk.
+The report should be read in conjunction with the 2021 Atom Bank Annual Report.
+The analysis presented provides detail on aspects of the Atom's risk profile and describes how the Bank assesses, manages, and mitigates risk.